thaufiqsiraj/Personal-Website/README.md

 - Firstly, I designed it in Figma which did take a lot of time starting from scratch.
 The design went back and forth with multiple types.
 -  Finally, Apple Music color pallette seemed to be the perfect go.
 It is a beauty in in itself.
 - Then I chose to use Replit.
 It is very comfortable to use for machines like mine where downloading external software is a Nightmare!
-- If you are wondering, I use Asus C202SA (base model)
+- If you are wondering, I use Asus C202SA (base model).
+So it is evident that it is not just difficult but sometimes straight up impossible to make good webites.
+Yet, here we are.